Arunk292002/Online-Learning-Platform/README.md

-# Elearning-Platform-Using-MERN
+# Online Learning Platform

 ## Description

-This MERN stack-based Elearning Platform offers a robust solution for both students and instructors, making it easy to manage courses, track progress, interact, and learn online.
+This MERN stack-based Online Learning Platform offers a robust solution for both students and instructors, making it easy to manage courses, track progress, interact, and learn online.
 The platform is built with a focus on scalability, security, and user experience.
 By utilizing the MERN stack, the platform ensures high performance and seamless interaction between frontend and backend services.

 ## Features